fledge-iot/fledge-notify-slack/docs/index.rst

 Slack Messages
 ==============

 The *fledge-notify-slack* delivery notification plugin allows notifications to be delivered as instant messages on the Slack messaging platform.
-The plugin uses n Slack webhook to post the message.
+The plugin uses a Slack webhook to post the message.

 To obtain a webhook URL from Slack